BorisMolch/pfrontend-temp/content/blog/patchxr-playground-at-amplify.md

 ---
-_template: blog_post
+author: "PatchXR"
+ctalink: ""
+ctatext: ""
+date: 2021-11-12T10:00:00Z
+description: "We were honored to share the playground with start-up shaping the music making of the future. "
+image: "/uploads/img_2626.jpg"
+title: "Demoing PatchWorld at Abbey Road Studio"
+type: "post"
 ---

-+++
-author = "PatchXR"
-ctalink = ""
-ctatext = ""
-date = 2021-11-12T10:00:00Z
-description = "We were honored to share the playground with start-up shaping the music making of the future. " image = "/uploads/img_2626.jpg" title = "Demoing PatchWorld at Abbey Road Studio" type = "post"

-+++

 ![](/uploads/img_2626.jpg)